 Air humidifiers have the function of keeping the ambient air humidity level within the standards, thus facilitating breathing.

-Normally during the winter, the air is less humid in some regions of country and this affects respiratory health and can lead to an increase in asthma attacks, bronchitis and allergies.
+Normally during the winter, the air is less humid in some regions of the country and this affects respiratory health and can lead to an increase in asthma attacks, bronchitis, and allergies.
 Those who already have cases of diseases like these should redouble their care with the cold and have equipment at home that improves this condition, for this the humidifiers are suitable because they regulate the humidity of the air bringing more comfort and quality for those in the environment where the appliance it’s on.
+These types of equipment may need to be checked over by HVAC specialists, such as Valley Service, to make sure during the winter months everything is working efficiently.

 There are basically 4 types of humidifiers: